Referrals in counselling

 No client should ever feel that they are beyond help so if a client asks a counsellor for help with debt, then a referral is made to the appropriate professional who can offer help.

-Counsellors work with what is described as the ‘worried well’ individuals who have problems they want to resolve but whose mental health does not need medical intervention.
+Counsellors work with what is described as the ‘worried well’ individuals who have problems they want to resolve but who may have mental health issues does not need medical intervention.

 Occasionally clients may present with severe mental health issues such as being delusional or hearing voices.
 In cases like this, the counsellor should refer them to a qualified medical professional.